hpan56/python-learning/projects/p3/README.md

 you don't have some code, yet, it's common for that line to be `pass`, which does nothing.
 Note the default arguments above.

-We're not asking you to assume exponential growth or do anything fancy here; you just need to compute the difference between spending in the last year and the first year, then divide by the number of elapsed years.

 ### Q12: how much has spending increased per year (on average) for police from 2015 to 2018?

 Use the default arguments (your call to `change_per_year` should only